amazingsam/meteor-jinx/README.md

 - **a command line interface** (CLI)
 - **Atom.io integration**

 This is not an official Meteor supported package.
 But this package surely supports [Meteor](https://www.meteor.com).
+Jinx toolbox needs Meteor to be installed.

 ## About
-The Jinx toolbox is merely something that can easy you into development in Meteor if you come from the world of generators and being lazy.
+The Jinx toolbox is merely something that can ease you into development in Meteor if you come from the world of generators and being lazy.
 Its current version is **0.0.1**, so don't bother looking at it.

 ## Installation
 It is not even close to try yet.
 This section is for the future.